What to bring?

 Bike

-• Bike with dirt, fat, or hybrid tires (in that order—no road tires!)
+• Bike with dirt, extra-wide, or hybrid tires (in that order—no road tires!)
+A gear shift isn’t necessary.

 • Warning: at minimum, any bike that goes to the burn will require a deep cleaning and re-lube, and possibly new parts.
 Do not bring an expensive bike!